dij0s/PETAL/thesis/bachelor_thesis.typ

     [Interactive map interface],
     [Functional],
-    [The user interface should include a map displaying assessed datapoints within the municipality for better spatial understanding.],
+    [The user interface should include a map displaying assessed data points within the municipality for better spatial understanding.],

     [Conversational interface],
     [Functional],